Isaiah Dudley: AFL career

 In December 2024, Dudley was invited by Fremantle to try out for the last remaining list spot.
 He was selected to join Fremantle's list in February 2025, and made his AFL debut in the Western Derby in round 3 of the 2025 AFL season.
 He kicked two goals in the first quarter to help Fremantle record a comfortable win.

+Dudley had a strong start to the 2026 AFL season, kicking 3 goals in each of his first 2 games.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.